Kiyokawa ‘The Cask’

 Kiyokawa is a new name – the first farm-to-bottle distillery in Japan.
-They work with local farmers who grow a unique strain of mountain barley around the distillery, located the mountains of Nagano (about half an hour from Karuizawa).
+They work with local farmers to grow a unique strain of barley in the distillery grounds, located in the Iiyama mountains in Nagano (about half an hour from Karuizawa).

 The distillery was founded in 2019 by David Troiano, originally from Italy.
-The two pot stills were also imported from Italy, which also explains why they use Marsala casks for maturation, along with sherry casks ans some experimental casks..
+The two pot stills were also imported from Italy, which also explains why they use Marsala casks for maturation, along with sherry casks and some experimental casks.

-For their first release, Kiyokawa bottled a 3 year old single malt that had been maturing in an ex-Pedro Ximenez cask (no mention of the word sherry on the label, as far as I can tell).
+For their first release, Kiyokawa bottled a 3 year old single malt that had been maturing in an ex-Pedro Ximenez butt.
+Only 398 bottles (50 cl) and no mention of the word sherry on the label, as far as I can tell.
 They are stressing the fact that all casks must arrive with at least 5 litres of the original liquid inside.
 Each bottle features a handmade washi-paper label, produced using barley husks that would otherwise go to waste.

 Nose: big toffee notes, caramelized hazelnuts, roasted pecans and chocolate coated raisins.
 It’s a really savoury style, with hints of meat sauce and dried mushrooms alongside the dried fruits.
 A bit bulky for my taste, lacking some of the brighter red fruits.
 Then some toasted bread, blackberry jam and hints of mocha candy.